 We are seeing the phasing out of stand-alone, static obituaries.
 Instead, platforms are moving toward "Living Timelines" that continue to grow years after the passing.
 Birthdays and anniversaries often trigger new uploads from friends, keeping the memory "alive" and interactive.

-- Prioritize Mobile Design: Statistics show that 60-70% of visitors will view the memorial page from their smartphones, often while standing at the cemetery or during the funeral service.
+- Prioritize Mobile Design: A large share of visitors will view the memorial page from their smartphones, often while standing at the cemetery or during the funeral service.
 Ensure the builder you choose is fully mobile-responsive.

 - Enable Moderation: Unfortunately, digital spaces can be targets for spam.
 Choose a platform that requires the "Admin" to approve comments and photos before they appear publicly.

 - Incorporate Rich Media: Move beyond static photos.
-I encourage families to upload voice notes (audio clips) or short video clips.
-Hearing a loved one's voice can be incredibly healing for future generations.
+Families can upload voice notes (audio clips) or short video clips.
+Hearing a loved one's voice can be especially meaningful for future generations.

 - Crowdsource Early: Don't feel the need to build the site alone.
 Use "collaboration" settings to invite five or six close friends to upload their favorite photos early on.
 This creates a more well-rounded biography.